joinpursuit/8-0-technical-curriculum/03-react/react-crud/readme.md

 ### Show

 A Show page features a single resource.
-Unlike the Index page, which reads multiple, show pages typically read a single resource.
+Unlike the Index page, which reads multiple, show pages typically read a single resource in more detail and/or with more options for interaction.

 That's it!
 Take a look at the following Show page for a Brilliant.org course.